oneops/oneops-training/includes/user-1-beginner-2-motivation.md

 - Private cloud: only available to you, owned by third party or yourself <!-- .element: class="fragment" -->
 - Mixed <!-- .element: class="fragment" -->

-> Only mixed is truly competitive and possible on a large scale
+<em class="yellow">Only mixed is truly competitive and possible on a large scale</em>

 ## Cloud Application Architecture